chrissarmstrong/seeking-manifold/content/Running Thoughts/CIFAR for Video (Towards Simulated Environments for Self-Supervised Learning).md

 I want to have videos in different categories that I could use in curriculum-based training of models.
 Imagine starting to train a model with very basic shapes in a spartan space (a mostly empty room) with rudimentary motion.
 You use this environment to see if you can get a model to understand some basic physics concepts, like visual occlusion, two objects making contact, stability, gravity, etc.

 >[!Note]
-> [[Measuring Success of Self-Supervised Systems|How you measure success]] in such a system is an interesting topic in itself.
+> [[Evaluating Representations from Self-Supervised Systems|How you measure success]] in such a system is an interesting topic in itself.
 And doing that may be aided by the availability of unlikely or 'impossible' scenarios.

 Assuming you can get a model to gain an understanding of rudimentary worlds, then you begin adding in various forms of complexity and realism: more complex shapes, non-rigid shapes, transparency, different types of motion, animated (self-locomoting) objects, etc. There are multiple classes of things that you could do to make the simplest scenarios more realistic.